Here you can find some information about protocolbench, a private blog concerning communication protocols used in information technology.

 Since version 2.1 and until today I’m working with my favorite integrated development platform (IDE) Eclipse.
 It contains an extensible plug-in system for customizing the environment to you own needs.
 Written mostly in Java, Eclipse can be used to develop additional applications and plug-ins, like GlobalTester as mentioned above.

-The photography of the wooden bench in the header of this blog was taken in Snowdonia National Park in Wales.
+The photography of the wooden bench previously used in the header of this blog was taken in Snowdonia National Park in Wales.
 During a walk close to Beddgelert we found this very nice example of a bench in summer 2013.

 This photo was replaced May 2018 by the new one of a old workbench with a collection of vintage woodworking tools.